siraat-ai-academy/freelance-content-writing-suite-by-jamalu/07-educational-learning-material/38-ebook-lead-magnet-creation.md

 Typical word count: **1,000–2,000 words** depending on your topic.

-Jamalu ensures the voice is yours — only clearer, warmer, more compelling.
+Eks2 ensures the voice is yours — only clearer, warmer, more compelling.

 ---